What is Prescriptive Analytics?

 It’s important to understand reactive analytics are not inferior to proactive analytics.
 They’re foundational and necessary to build upon.
 They don’t provide answers for actions to take in the future.
 Yet without them predictive and prescriptive analytics could not exist.

 What is prescriptive analytics?

 Prescriptive analysis involves running predictive data through complex simulation algorithms.
 Then outputting the best result for the end user.
-Daniel Bachar from Logility summarizes it well:
+Daniel Bachar from LOGILITY summarizes it well:

 “At their best, prescriptive analytics predict not only what will happen, but also why it will happen, providing recommendations regarding actions that will take advantage of the predictions.”

-Prescriptive analytics is the highest and most coveted form of business analytics.
+So, the answer to the question “what are prescriptive analytics?” is the highest and most coveted form of business analytics.
 It is the ultimate goal of all prior analysis.

 Not only does this form of analysis study the past and predict the future, but as the name implies, “prescribes” the most appropriate actions to take.